Shirlyne20/devopsfetch/README.md

 ```
 ## Collaboration Guide

-We welcome contributions from the community to improve **Alpha-Bot**!
+I welcome contributions from the community to improve **Devopsfetch Tool**!
 Here's how you can get involved:
 - Reporting Issues
 - Suggesting Features